 - submitted our latest Modern Slavery Statement to the UK Government modern slavery statement registry to demonstrate the positive steps we have taken to tackle Modern Slavery and to send a strong signal about the value we place on transparency;

-- continued to raise awareness amongst staff who deal with suppliers, of the issue of Modern Slavery and the approach taken by us; and
+- continued to raise awareness amongst staff who deal with suppliers, of the issue of Modern Slavery and the approach taken by us.

 We will also continue to educate our staff on their role in upholding our commitment to eradicating Modern Slavery in our business and amongst our suppliers.

-This statement is approved by the board of directors of Fleet Topco Limited.
+This statement was approved by the board of directors of Fleet Topco Limited.

 - Fleet Topco Limited